Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Experimental Setup

 \section{Experimental Setup}

-We design our experiments to rigorously test SourceNet's ability to learn from physically diverse simulations and transfer to a biased, real-world seismic catalog.
-Our study focuses on the Southern California region, leveraging its dense seismic network and well-characterized earthquake catalog \cite{yang2012computing}.
+We design our experiments to rigorously test Sensoformer's ability to learn from physically diverse simulations and transfer to a heavily biased, noisy real-world distribution.
+We use the Southern California seismic network as our primary real-world testbed \citep{yang2012computing}.